Homepage

 pos-cli init

 This means that there are a bunch of new files and folders in your project’s root directory.
-We’ll explain what they are used for in the next steps of this tutorial, or - if you want to jump in to the technical details - check out the platformOS Directory Structure section of our documentation.
+We’ll explain what they are used for in the next steps of this tutorial, or you can check out the platformOS Directory Structure section of our documentation for technical details.

 What you need to know for now is that this command creates an example HTML page with a welcome message.